 13. FACHWERKHAUS GERLASCHSMIEDE

 The whole town depicts well preserved medieval-looking buildings.
 More than the tower gates, ramparts and Market Square, you can also witness it throughout the town in some nice houses with typical architecture of the region.
 The one worth mentioning is the Fachwerkhaus Gerlachschmiede, the former smith house which presents the ideal half-timbered architecture.

 14. MARKUSTURM (MARCUS TOWER)

 Ending the tour, you can stop by this location where you will also be able to take great pictures.
-The Markusturm (Marcus Tower), with the Röderbogen (Röder Arch) and its slim clock tower, were part of the town’s first fortification system (dating back to the XII century) and remains today as one of the most beautiful tower of Rothenburg.
+The Markusturm (Marcus Tower), with the Röderbogen (Röder Arch) and its slim clock tower, were part of the town’s first fortification system (dating back to the 12th century) and remains today as one of the most beautiful tower of Rothenburg.

 We can guarantee you that Rothenburg ob der Tauber is the most medieval city you will see in Germany.
 Coming from a country whose history has been told since only 1500, I felt like going into the scenario of the medieval fairytales and movies.
 If you are going on a trip to Bavaria, make sure to reserve time to pass by this German medieval jewel.

 And now it's your turn to let us know your impressions, thoughts and also tips to visit this medieval German jewel.
 Have you already been to Rothenburg ob der Tauber?
 We look forward to reading your comments in the section below.